William-LP/grafana_noperator/README.md

 ## To do

+- [ ] Reboot pod automatically if new dashboards to be added
 - [ ] Sateless configuration for data source
 - [ ] Set default admin password in config (CRITIAL)
 - [ ] Rework config out of `config.yaml`